vengi-voxel/vengi/docs/LUAScript.md

 ### thicken.lua (voxedit)

-Thickens the voxel - take 1 voxel and convert to 8 voxels (creates a new layer for the result).
+Thickens the voxel - take 1 voxel and convert to 8 voxels (creates a new node for the result).

 ![thickenbefore](img/lua-thicken-before.png) ![thickenafter](img/lua-thicken-after.png)